Admitted Transfer Students

 Schedule an appointment with your academic advisor to set up your academic plan before enrolling in classes.
 Advisement depends on your academic college and major.

-Make an advising appointment with the Student Services Center/EOP Satellite for the academic college of your major or directly with your academic program/major.
+4. Make an advising appointment with the Student Services Center/EOP Satellite for the college of your major or directly with your academic program/major.

-Note: If you are a member of the Deaf and hard-of-hearing community, you will be advised by both the appropriate academic advisor and the National Center on Deafness (NCOD): Deaf and Hard of Hearing Services.
+• If you are a member of the Deaf and hard-of-hearing community, you will be advised by both the appropriate academic advisor and the NCOD: Deaf and Hard of Hearing Services.

-Look for your registration appointment in the CSUN Portal under My Checklist.
+Look for your registration appointment in your CSUN Portal Checklist.
 Clear any registration holds before registering.

 Learn about self-service registration with these resources:

-Tuition and other fees are due at the time you register, but no later than the deadlines listed in the CSUN fee payment schedule.
+Tuition and other fees are due at the time you register, but no later than the payment due dates.

 How to Pay Your Fees:

-For additional information regarding fee payment, the Important Fee Payment Requirements (PDF) document.
+For additional information regarding fee payment, the Important Fee Payment Requirements (PDF) document, which is available for the most current semester.

 As a first-year transfer student, you'll want to attend New Student Orientation (NSO), an orientation program designed to set incoming Matadors up for success.

-You can register for NSO and learn more about dates, NSO schedules and other important information at Transfer Orientation.
+You can register for NSO, find scheduled dates, review the NSO agenda and more at Transfer Orientation.

-- Fall NSO details will be published in June.
+• Fall NSO details will be published in June or earlier.

-- Spring NSO details will be published once the fall semester is well underway.
+• Spring NSO details will be published in October.